 How is information organized in GoodNotes?

-The central elements to organizing information in GoodNotes are notebooks and (external) documents.
+The central elements to organizing information in GoodNotes are Notebooks, (external) documents and folders.
 Digital notebooks are much like paper ones, with individual pages and a cover.
-Yet, unlike with a paper notebook, GoodNotes allows you to create an unlimited number of notebooks with infinite pages.
+If you have decided GoodNotes 5 is worthy of your investment or you are already a paid user, GoodNotes allows you to create an unlimited number of notebooks with infinite pages.
 You can add all sorts of information to a single page and create rich, multimedia notes: handwriting, typed text, images, sketches, photos, screenshots, and more.

 At the same time, using the app is as simple and straightforward as writing on paper.
-Just pick up a stylus and start writing.
+Just pick up a stylus, or use your finger as your pen and start writing.

 You can import all your PDF documents into the app to annotate them right on your device.
 We recommend importing all the documents that will eventually need any handwritten annotation or highlighting.
 With the ability to search for your handwriting and other text, you'll always find what you need quickly.

 With these types of files you can also organise them into Folders.
 So whether you want all PDFs within one place, or your study materials for a certain class, you can alter your library to suit your needs.
 For more information on Folders, check this out.

 Let's move on to the basic features and the structure of the app.

 After opening GoodNotes 5 for the first time, you'll see your library.

 This is where all documents, folders, and notebooks are saved.
 At the bottom of the screen, three different tabs are visible: Documents, Search, and Favorites.